 - Science in God’s World series for kindergarten through eighth grade

-- Phonics is Fun for kindergarten through third grade
+- Phonics is Fun series for kindergarten through third grade

 - St. Jerome School Readers for grades one through eight

-- St. Jerome Spelling series for grades through eight
+- St. Jerome Catholic Spellers series for grades one through eight

-- Vocabulary Voyages for grades nine through twelve
+- Vocabulary Voyages series for grades nine through twelve

-- Catholic Voyages in History for grades four through eight
+- Catholic Voyages in History series for grades four through eight

-St. Jerome Church Latin: Volume 1 (two-year course for grades ten and eleven)
+St. Jerome Church Latin: Volume 1 (a two-year course for grades ten and eleven)

-They also offer a rental service so that you can try some of the books before purchasing them.
+They also offer a very inexpensive rental service so that you can try some of the books before purchasing them.
 You can apply the rental fee to the purchase cost.

-St. Jerome Library has grown very quickly to the point where they now have complete programs for all levels with resources that support their religious and educational philosophy.
-I know that many Catholic families will appreciate having so many more resources available to them, and some will love the convenience of the prepared Lesson Plan books.
+St. Jerome Library has grown very quickly—to the point where they now have complete programs for all levels with resources that support their religious and educational philosophy.
+I know that many Catholic families will appreciate having so many more resources available to them, and some will love the convenience of the prepared lesson plans.